Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 I would like to replace the `setInterval` function with something like [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame), that way the framerate of the game matches the refresh rate of the browser, but I feel like that's a pretty large refactor to do right now, so I'll leave it alone for now.

 ### Full Settings Menu & Storing Settings Locally
-This is one of the most complex sections of this post.
+This is one of the most complex sections of all of the improvements.
 Thankfully, I didn't have to code a bunch of things together, but it was still an ordeal to get working.

-The basic premise of adding a settings menu was to make sure the user experience was customizable.
-If a person wanted to have the character float above the mouse or directly underneath it, the should have that choice.
+The biggest reason I added a settings menu was to make sure the user experience was customizable.
+If a person wanted to have the character float above the mouse --- something they may have grown accoustom --- or directly underneath it, the should have that choice.

 #### Mockup
 {{< nobottommargin >}}I started by making a mockup of the settings menu in InkScape:{{< /nobottommargin >}}